asibic/glassalpha/site/docs/faq.md

 ### What about time series or text models?

 GlassAlpha currently focuses on **tabular data** for classification tasks.
-Additional data modalities may be supported in future versions based on user demand and community contributions:
+Additional data modalities may be supported in potential future versions based on user demand and community contributions:

-- **Time Series**: Under consideration for future releases
+- **Time Series**: Under consideration for potential future releases
-- **Text/NLP**: Under consideration for future releases
+- **Text/NLP**: Under consideration for potential future releases
-- **Computer Vision**: Under consideration for future releases
+- **Computer Vision**: Under consideration for potential future releases

 ## Compliance & Regulatory